 Tax audits and inspections can be complex and stressful, so if you aren’t sure of your position, get professional help as soon as a tax investigation starts.

 Investigations often lead to tax bills much higher than expected, bankruptcy, the need for a time-to-pay plan, a voluntary company arrangement, or even creditors’ voluntary liquidation.

-Pearl Lemon Accountants can help you if you are having trouble paying HMRC or if HMRC threatens you about VAT, PAYE, self-assessment, or corporation tax issues.
+Pearl Lemon Accountants for restaurants can help you if you are having trouble paying HMRC or if HMRC threatens you about VAT, PAYE, self-assessment, or corporation tax issues.
 Better yet, we can help make sure you never have to deal with an HMRC tax investigation in the first place.

 Since laws and reforms are always changing, it’s nice to know that you can get experienced, all-inclusive back office payroll support and that your company’s payroll will always be in line with the law.

 Our specialised payroll outsourcing division has a lot of experience in various fields.
 We are not an automated service, so your payroll gets the specialised, individual attention it needs.

 Pearl Lemon Accountants for restaurants offers a very compliant tax service for all kinds of tax situations to help you handle your big or small business.

 When you’re a business owner, your taxes and your business taxes often overlap with one another.
 That’s why we work closely on your side to make sure that our tax services meet any goals that you may have for the future.
 Allow us to assist you in asset management, financial security, and avoid tax bills you shouldn’t be paying in the first place.